hashicorp/terraform-provider-aws/website/docs/r/scheduler_schedule.html.markdown

 ### target Configuration Block

+The following arguments are required:

 * `arn` - (Required) ARN of the target of this schedule.
+* `role_arn` - (Required) ARN of the IAM role that EventBridge Scheduler will use for this target when the schedule is invoked.
+Read more in [Set up the execution role](https://docs.aws.amazon.com/scheduler/latest/UserGuide/setting-up.html#setting-up-execution-role).

+The following arguments are optional:

+* `dead_letter_config` - (Optional) Information about an Amazon SQS queue that EventBridge Scheduler uses as a dead-letter queue for your schedule.
+If specified, EventBridge Scheduler delivers failed events that could not be successfully delivered to a target to the queue.
+Detailed below.
 * `input` - (Optional) Text, or well-formed JSON, passed to the target.
 Read more in [Universal target](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-universal.html).
-* `role_arn` - (Required) ARN of the IAM role that EventBridge Scheduler will use for this target when the schedule is invoked.
-Read more in [Set up the execution role](https://docs.aws.amazon.com/scheduler/latest/UserGuide/setting-up.html#setting-up-execution-role).
 * `sqs_parameters` - (Optional) The templated target type for the Amazon SQS `SendMessage` API operation.
 Detailed below.

+#### dead_letter_config Configuration Block

+* `arn` - (Optional) ARN of the SQS queue specified as the destination for the dead-letter queue.

 #### sqs_parameters Configuration Block